SourKareem/Data-Visualizations/README.md

 </details>

 ## HR Dashboard
-This was done with a kaggle dataset adn was to analyze what may cause employee job satisfaction.
+This was done with a kaggle dataset and was to analyze what may cause employee job satisfaction.
 <details>
 <summary>Data Cleaning</summary>
 There was no data cleaning to do for this project